eprbell/dali-rp2/docs/configuration_file.md

 * add complete in/out/intra transactions for exchanges or wallets that are not yet supported by DaLI;
 * add partial in/out/intra transactions for exchanges or wallets that are not yet supported by DaLI.

 Partial transactions occur when an intra transaction is sent from a wallet or exchange supported by DaLI and is received at a wallet or exchange that is not yet supported by DaLI or viceversa.
-This causes DaLI to generate an incomplete transaction.
+This causes DaLI to generate an partial transaction.
+Partial transactions can be identified in the generated ODS file, because they have some fields marked with `__unknown`.

 For the case of supported origin and unsupported destination, DaLI models the source side of the transaction by generating either:
 1. a partial intra transaction with defined `from_exchange`/`from_holder`/`crypto_sent` and empty `to_exchange`/`to_holder`/`crypto_received` or